Table of Contents

-The kidneys are located in the retroperitoneum beneath the diaphragm on each side of to the spinal column.
+The kidneys are located in the retroperitoneum beneath the diaphragm on each side of the spinal column.
 They are embedded in a groove, the renal fossa, which consists of the M. psoas major and the M. quadratus lumborum.
 The left kidney lies between the level of the 11th rib and the third lumbar vertebra.

 Due to the size of the liver, the right kidney lies in a slightly lower position, beginning at the level of the 12th rib extending to the lower edge of the third lumbar vertebra.
 Physiologically, the kidneys have a moving flexibility of about 3-4 cm, depending on the posture of the body and the movement of the diaphragm during breathing, since the kidneys are not firmly adhered to the back abdominal wall.

 Shape and Areas of the Kidneys

 The kidneys are bean-shaped and red-brown.
 Each kidney has a thickness of 4 cm, a width of 5–7 cm, and a length of approximately 11 cm (mnemonic: “4-7-11”).
 Each kidney weighs about 120–200 g.

 The cranial and caudal edges are called poles, upper and lower (extremitas superior and extremitas inferior).
 The front surface of the kidney is called facies anterior, the back surface facies posterior.
 The kidney’s lateral edge (margo lateralis) has a convex shape.
 The margo medialis is concave.
 The renal hilum (hilum renale) with the kidney vessels is located on this medial edge.
 The renal vein lies ventrally to the renal artery, which is, in turn, anterior to the ureter (mnemonic: ‘VAU‘).
 The renal hilum is the access to the renal sinus and the renal pelvis.

 Positional Relations to Other Organs

 - The adrenal glands are located cranially to the upper kidney poles.

 - The subcostalis, N. iliohypogasticus and N. ilioinguinalis run dorsally.

-- The right hepatic lobe, pars descendes duodeni and the right colonic flexure run ventrally to the right kidney.
-In front of the left kidney are situated the stomach, spleen, cauda pancreatis, the root of the transverse mesocolon and the left colonic flexure.
+The right hepatic lobe, pars descendes duodeni and the right colonic flexure run ventrally to the right kidney.
+In front of the left kidney are situated in the stomach, spleen, cauda pancreatis, the root of the transverse mesocolon and the left colonic flexure.